 The purpose of the information sessions was to give an overview of the study and the results including the changes in the flow split between the Highwood and Little Bow Rivers as a result of mitigation completed in and around the Town of High River.
 Opportunities were provided to view maps showing the modelled flood hazard along both Rivers.
 There was also general information on the proposed next steps.

 We understand that a number of our landowners have concerns related to the flood hazard on their property, the impact that mitigation projects (both completed and planned) within the Town of High River may have on that hazard and what help will be available to them to address the hazard.
-Landowners have the opportunity to sign up for individual meetings with representatives from the MD to discuss their property in detail.
+Landowners have the opportunity to sign up for individual meetings with representatives from the County to discuss their property in detail.

 Residents may request an individual meeting by calling 403-603-6219 or emailing Flood Study